srgantmoomoo/srgantmoomoo/README.md

 ## Projects
 **works in progress** <br>
 - postman, a public minecraft forge 1.12.2 client for anarchy servers.
-  - postman++, a psif extenstion of postman with a few exclusive features.
+  - postman++, a paid extenstion of postman with a few exclusive features.
 - beach house, a private latest version fabric client for minecraft, based off bedroom.
 - bedroom, a currently private latest version fabric base for minecraft clients.